 Aside from these, there are many more options out there that you can try out to see if it suits your unique style!
 You may want to practice a few of them before selecting a method that fits you best.

-Don’t forget that a good quality lace will also come in a variety of different color options too, which can also be an excellent way to inject a bit of your personality and unique style into your look.
-That way you can still enjoy wearing your more formal dress shoes while making them look more contemporary and casual, swapping out the usual formal laces for something with a splash of complementary color, perhaps to co-ordinate with a tie or shirt you’re wearing.
+Don’t forget that high quality shoe laces will also come in a variety of different color options too, which can also be an excellent way to inject a bit of your personality and unique style into your look.
+That way, you can still enjoy wearing your more formal dress shoes while making them look more contemporary and casual.
+You can swap out the usual formal laces for something with a splash of complementary color, perhaps to co-ordinate with a tie or shirt you’re wearing.